 TB-403 is a humanised antibody directed against the PlGF protein, which is believed to inhibit its signaling via the Nrp-1 receptor.
 PlGF is expressed in certain paediatric cancers including medulloblastoma, Ewing’s sarcoma, neuroblastoma and alveolar rhabdomyosarcoma.

 TB-403 is currently in a Phase I/II study for the treatment of patients with medulloblastoma in cooperation with a US based pediatric oncology network, Beat Childhood Cancer.
-The study progresses and the second dose level is ongoing.
+The study progresses and the third dose level is ongoing.

 TB-403 has received Orphan Drug Designation for medulloblastoma from the European Medicines Agency.